 This is the largest city on Crete and its capital.
 We stayed here in a rented holiday apartment right in the historical centre of town.
 There are numerous things to see here.
 If you are short on time, make visiting Knossos your priority.
 Knossos is an archaeological site of a city dating back to the Neolithic period.
 It is truly impressive and even kids can appreciate the remnants of this awe-inspiring civilization.

 Our son was very curious and asked a lot of questions about what we were seeing.
 He was quite mesmerized by the fact that thousands of years ago, other people had roamed this area, other children had played here.
 Read our blog about why it’s great to travel with kids.
 There are, other wonderful things to see in Heraklion, like the Koules Fortress, the fortifications of Heraklion and numerous museums, for example the Natural History Museum of Crete, which has children’s activities.

 And this is how we spent our side trip on Crete.
 It was short and sweet (as side trips are meant to be) but it ignited in us a desire to visit again and explore it more in depth.
-Once it was time for us to join our fellow travellers in Santorini, we took an inter-island flight from Heraklion to Thira.
-Read our Santorini blog here.
+We will definitely return to Crete in the future.